mpinter/vpm-text/README.md

 The only source of errors comes from conflicting versions in the privateExports set (naturally, since everything else within the node is a subset of it).
 The only action available to us during the dependency tree resolution is the choice of version for a given package.
 In our proofs, we will often make the decision non-deterministically, since we have already proven the NP-completeness of this problem in general.

 The characteristics we set out to formally prove are as follows.
-First and foremost it is the correctness of our proposed design - we will prove by induction that with each step the resolvability assumed by our model satisfies the constrains we have set to require from a resolvable dependency tree.
-Secondly, we are to prove the one sided transformability of peer dependency model into our concept, TODO-other-side-works-too
+First and foremost it is the correctness of our proposed design - we will prove by induction that with each step the resolvability assumed by our model satisfies the constrains we have set to require from a resolvable dependency tree - that is, after each step we are able to correctly declare whether the tree is conflicting or not by using our proposed model (TODO - are we actually doing this ?).
+Secondly, we are to prove the equivallence with the peer dependency model

-Thus, our set of axiom is:
+#### Peer dependency model

-TODO
+We are going to split the formal definition into two subsections, so that it best suites us in our inductive proof later.
+The first one describes the 'growth' of the dependency tree, while the second one is concerned with the reviewing of peer dependencies and identifying possible conflicts.
+As a matter of fact, this also mirrors the way that both our package manager and many of the aforementioned others approach the problem - re (with some featuring also a third step, that being dependency resolution).

-With TODO(odovdzovacie) rules being:
+#### Proposed model

-TODO
+Again, we first define the steps applied during the construction of the hierarchy, and subsequently the ones concerned with checking the correctness of public dependencies within it.

-### Proof of correctness
+#### Proof

 ## Implementation